AtomicNoggin/keynavagable/README.md

 ### Element.prototype.captureKeyAction(key,method[,target])

 Associate a key press or key press combination to a function for a given Element or any of it's children

+_Note_: Any Key Press combination associated to an Element with focus via `setKeyAction` will take precedence over an ancestor's `captureKeyAction` associated function.
+If an Element has functions set to the same Key Press combination via both `setKeyAction` and `captureKeyAction`, the `setKeyAction` will fire if the given Element has focus, but the `captureKeyAction` function will fire if a child Element has focus.
+If nested Elements have functions associated the same Key Press combination via `captureKeyAction`, only the most immediate (closest) ancestor to the focused Element will fire its' function.

 #### Arguments: